Skip to main content

 Generate realistic fake data for testing and development.
 Create names, usernames, emails, addresses, phone numbers, and more.
 Export to JSON or CSV format

-About HTML Entity Encoder/Decoder
+About the HTML Entity Encoder/Decoder

 1. 1Paste text or HTML into the input.